Norwalk outlasts Perkins in wild SBC win

 Perkins coach Heath Hamilton, a New London graduate, admitted his team ran out of gas — and it showed in Game 4.
 It was all Norwalk in a 25-14 win, fittingly sealed on a kill by Bilton.

-“The first two games were really played and went back and forth — but we got fatigued,” Hamilton said.
+“The first two games were really well-played and went back and forth — but we got fatigued,” Hamilton said.
 “Physically, and I think a little mentally, too.
 That’s something we need to work on before we see them again at the end of this month.”

 The back-and-forth match was nothing more than an old hat for Norwalk coach Angie Kalizewski.